bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 --- abstract

 This document describes a mapping of Session Initiation Protocol (SIP) semantics over QUIC Transport.
-It allows the creation, modification and temination of meida sesions with one or more participants, possibly carried over the same QUIC transport connection, using RTP/AVP directly, or some mixture of both.
+It allows the creation, modification and termination of media sessions with one or more participants, possibly carried over the same QUIC transport connection, using RTP/AVP directly, or some mixture of both.

 SIP version 3 (SIP/3) enables a more efficient use of network resources by introducing field compression to the header